An effective estimate for the sum of two cubes problem: Concluding remarks

 \section{\bf Concluding remarks}

-It will be interesting to know, if a similar explicit bound can be obtained for other cubic forms as well.
-The key idea is to get a result similar to Lemma \ref{Lemma 1} for a general form, then using the similar methods in this article an explicit bound can be obtained.
-In our case, for $f(x,y)=x^3+y^3$, the computation turned out to be much simpler which can be a bit complicated for other forms.
+It will be interesting to know, if a similar explicit estimate can be obtained for other cubic forms as well.
+The key idea is to get a result similar to Lemma \ref{Lemma 1} for a general form, then the methods in this article are amenable to give an explicit estimate.